 Halloween is just around the corner!
 Join us for a look at some of the scary and creepy works in the museum's collection.

 Nov 4, 1:00 pm | Contemporary Questions about the Historic Circus | $5 / Free for Members Buy Tickets

-Head of Educational Programs Laura Steefel-Moore will host a conversation with Tibbals Curator of Circus Jennifer Lemmer Posey and Associate Director of Collections/Chief Registrar Marian Carpenter about how historians and museum professionals can address and contextualize those issues to create opportunities to reflect on our present through experiences of the past.
+As a both a unique community and a business built on providing entertainment to the masses, the circus and its history can serve as a fascinating lens to explore cultural values and how they evolve over time.
+Issues of inclusion, diversity, equity, and accessibility all have rich, and sometimes difficult, places in the history of the circus.
+Head of Educational Programs Laura Steefel-Moore will host a conversation with Tibbals Curator of Circus Jennifer Lemmer Posey and Associate Director of Collections/Chief Registrar Marian Carpenter about how historians and museum professionals can address and contextualize those issues, creating opportunities to reflect on our present through experiences of the past.

 Nov 18, 1:00 pm | Virtual Gallery Conversation: Feeling Thankful | $5 / Free for Members Buy Tickets

 What are you thankful for?
 In this conversation, we'll share what makes us grateful and discuss how those things are reflected in the museum's collection.